-We've received a high volume of tax planning calls, and we've been reaching out to clients regarding actions to take in light of the recent passage of tax reform.
-Below is a bullet-point list of strategies that could be a good fit for you.
+We've received a high volume of tax preparation calls, and we've been reaching out to clients regarding actions to take in light of the recent passage of tax reform Below is a bullet-point list of strategies that could be a good fit for you.
 Of course, we'd like to go over your individual situation before you take any action.
 These are tax planning actions without much context for the WHY behind the suggestion.
 Again, contact us to see if this is appropriate for your situation.

 - INDIVIDUAL TAX RATES AND BRACKETS:With the lower top tax rate and lower rates overall for most taxpayers, taxpayers may consider deferring income to the new year, or accelerating expenses into 2017.